study-groups/geometric-study-group/README.md

 Category theory is used to describe **construction** of topologies, see John Baez, et. al.

+## Videos

+- [Your Brain as Math - Part 1 | Infinite Series](https://www.youtube.com/watch?v=M0M3srBoTkY): Algebraic topology applied to measuring large states of the brain to incode information in a delocalized manner.

+- [Gunnar Carlsson: "Topological Modeling of Complex Data"](https://www.youtube.com/watch?v=8nUBqawu41k): by Gunnar Carlsson, Stanford University, an AMS-MAA Invited Address at the 2018 Joint Mathematics Meetings.
+- [Topological Data Analysis for Machine Learning I: Algebraic Topology](https://www.youtube.com/watch?v=gVq_xXnwV-4) Part of a lecture at ECML PKDD 2020, the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases.
+-
+- [An introduction to persistent homology](https://www.youtube.com/watch?v=UxEH7WySO60):  The focus of our talk is on persistent homology, which summarizes the changes in topological features across any increasing sequence of spaces.
+We emphasize sublevelset persistent homology, which provides a topological summary of real-valued functions, in particular energy functions.
+We also briefly introduce persistent homology applied to point cloud data, perhaps sampled from the low-energy conformations of a chemical system.

 ## Introductory info

 - [Geometric deep learning: going beyond Euclidean data](https://arxiv.org/pdf/1611.08097.pdf): Michael Bronstein et. al. Geometric deep learning is an umbrella term for emerging techniques attempting to generalize (structured) deep neural models to non-Euclidean domains such as graphs and manifolds.
 The purpose of this paper is to overview different examples of geometric deep learning problems and present available solutions, key difficulties, applications, and future research directions in this nascent field.